-Protocol: Screening Workers

-Guidance Document: What is Child-Related Work?

-• Flowchart: Screening Workers

-• Fact Sheet: What is Child-Related Work?

-• Fact Sheet: Dealing with Volunteers and Contractors

-• Protocol: Dealing with Volunteers and Contractors
+- Protocol: Screening Workers - Guidance Document: What is Child-Related Work? - Flowchart: Screening Workers - Fact Sheet: What is Child-Related Work? - Fact Sheet: Dealing with Volunteers and Contractors - Protocol: Dealing with Volunteers and Contractors

-Note that in addition to a Working with Children Check, National Criminal History Checks may be required by the Archdiocese for particular Workers from time-to-time depending on the nature of their particular Child-related role.
+Note that in addition to a Working with Children Check, National Criminal History Checks may be required by the Archdiocese for particular Workers from time-to-time depending on the nature of their particular Child-related role or when working with Adults at Risk.